oliverfarrell/es6-modal/README.md

 npm install super-simple-modals
 ```

-Then simple require the package in your project.
+Then simply require the package in your project.

 ```
 const Modal = require('super-simple-modals');